 The Drug and Alcohol Testing Industry Association (DATIA) offers a program in which a drug testing provider can become nationally accredited.
 This program is called Nationally Accredited for Administration of Drug and Alcohol Testing Programs (NAADATP).
 The goal of this program is to have a national standards program for companies that provide drug free workplace program management services, to ensure they have company specific standard operating procedures, safeguards, knowledge, and professional practices that keep their clients in compliance with federal drug and alcohol testing regulations.

 The NAADATP program not only provides guidelines for management of drugfree workplace programs, it also affords employers an assurance of quality.
 By utilizing a NAADATP provider, employers can rest assured that the provider of services is in full compliance with regulations.

-The DATIA website lists 29 members of its organization who have taken advantage of the accreditation program.
+The DATIA website lists 37 members of its organization who have taken advantage of the accreditation program.
+National Drug Screening is very proud to be one of these 37.
 The program required comprehensive training programs and active involvement from top management of these companies.
-Accredited companies are required to sign and adhere to the Standards and Code of Conduct for Drug and Alcohol Testing Program Management.
+Accredited companies are required to adhere to the DATIA Standards and Code of Conduct for Drug and Alcohol Testing Program Management.